comp-machine-learning-fall2022/portfolio-JuliaYu2002/README.md

 ## An examination of speed and memory.

-Sklearn supplies us with functions and features that allow us to implement many Machine Learning techniques through a less long winded sequence of lines, however I wondered if this was truly the best way to do this since time is money in industry.
+As a college student with a year left until I graduate, I seek to understand more about the different fields and subject lines within computer science.
+I took algorithms this semester and I have a better understanding of why time and memory are extremely important in industry.
+Time is money after all.
+I also took a class on machine learning this semester and I learned more about how data can be classified and used to make predictions about future data.
+Thinking about both of them, I'm curious to unravel the time and space complexities of implementations coded by my hands and the functions of the Sklearn library used throughout the semester in my machine learning class.

+I specifically look at implementations of KMeans, Kfold Cross Validation, Data Normalization, and Data Standardization.
+Future additions may include analysis of:
+- splitting data into train and test sets
+- mean squared error
+- classification mean squared error

-*As a precursory note*, I am referencing the results of `%%timeit`, `%%time`, and `%%memit` from my laptop.
-These results would likely differ based on the specs of the machine that the code is run on, so the numbers would likely not be the same but possibly similar.
+*As a precursory note, I reference the results of `%%timeit`, `%%time`, and `%%memit` from my laptop.
+These results would likely differ based on the specs of the machine that the code is run on, so the numbers would probably not be the same but possibly similar.
+Keep this in mind if you wish to replicate it.*

 # References